wyssacademy-unibe-ch/climate_Hari_etal_BioscenComb/README.md

 See [main.ipynb](./main.ipynb) for an overview of the main scripts.

 ## License
 This project is licensed under the MIT License.
-See alos [LICENSE](./LICENSE).
+See also [LICENSE](./LICENSE).